Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Introduction

-We put all these considerations together and provide a new method that we call Riemannian Preconditioned Coordinate Descent (RPCD).
-Our paper makes the following contributions: \begin{itemize} \item Our method is a first-order optimization based algorithm which has advantage over SVD based methods and second-order methods in large scale cases.
+By combining all these factors, we introduce a new method, termed Riemannian Preconditioned Coordinate Descent (RPCD).
+The contributions of our paper are as follows: \begin{itemize} \item RPCD is a first-order optimization-based algorithm which has advantages over SVD-based methods and second-order methods in large scale cases.
 It is also very efficient with respect to the memory complexity. \item We construct a Riemannian metric by using the second-order information of the cost function and constraint to solve the Tucker decomposition as a series of unconstrained problems on the Grassmann manifold. \item We provide a convergence analysis for the Riemannian coordinate descent algorithm in a relatively general setting.
-This is done by modification of the convergence analysis in \cite{gutman2019coordinate} to the case when retraction and vector transport are being used instead of the exponential map and parallel transport.
-Our proposed RPCD algorithm for Tucker decomposition is a special case of Riemannian coordinate descent, and therefore the proofs hold for its local convergence. \end{itemize} The experimental results on both synthesis and several real data show the high performance of the proposed algorithm.
+This is done by modification of the convergence analysis in \cite{gutman2022coordinate} to the case of product manifolds when exponential map and parallel transport are replaced by retraction and vector transport.
+Our proposed RPCD algorithm for Tucker decomposition is a special case of Riemannian coordinate descent, and therefore the proofs hold for its global convergence. \end{itemize} The results of our experiments, conducted on both synthetic and real data, demonstrate the superior performance of the proposed algorithm.